vantage-sh/terraform-databricks-vantage-integration/README.md

 # terraform-databricks-vantage-integration

+The resources will be used for V2 of Vantage's Databricks integration.
+See our [official documentation](https://docs.vantage.sh/connecting_databricks/) for more details.

 This module provisions all resources and permissions required to integrate your Databricks account with Vantage.

 At a high level, the module will: